At a glance

 Underinsurance leads to policies not functioning as intended, ultimately resulting in customers receiving less compensation than they need to adequately recover from a loss.

 Despite the dangers of underinsurance, research conducted by the Building Cost Information Service suggests that the level of underinsurance in UK commercial property could be as high as 80%.
+Not only limited to larger companies, SMEs are also at severe risk of underinsurance, with a 2016/17 survey showing that 44% of business interruption policies were, on average, underinsured by 44%.

 Incorrect or out-of-date valuations are a major cause of underinsurance and in some cases could also see customers being overinsured and overpaying.